-April 2, 2016 M larch 28, 2015 Loans held for investment (acquired on Palm Harbor Acquisition Date) \$ 68,951 \$ 77,670 Loans held for investment (originated after Palm Harbor Acquisition Date) 6,120 5,005 Loans held for sale 8,765 11,903 Construction advances 6,566 4,076 Consumer loans receivable 90,402 98,654 Deferred financing fees and other, net (844) (496) Consumer loans receivable, net \$ 89,558 \$ 98,158
+A April 1, 2017 April 2, 2016 Loans held for investment (acquired on Palm Harbor Acquisition Date) \$ 60,513 \$ 68,951 Loans held for investment (originated after Palm Harbor Acquisition Date) 11,108 6,120 Loans held for sale 18,570 8,765 Construction advances 6,957 6,566 Consumer loans receivable 97,148 90,402 Deferred financing fees and other, net (1,347) (844) Consumer loans receivable, net \$ 95,801 \$ 89,558

 As of the date of the Palm Harbor acquisition, management evaluated consumer loans receivable held for investment by CountryPlace to determine whether there was evidence of deterioration of credit quality and if it was probable that CountryPlace would be unable to collect all amounts due according to the loans' contractual terms.
 The Company also considered expected prepayments and estimated the amount and timing of undiscounted expected principal, interest and other cash flows.
-The Company determined the excess of the loan pool's scheduled contractual principal and contractual interest payments over all cash flows expected as of the date of the Palm Harbor transaction as an amount that cannot be accreted into interest income (the non-accretable difference).
-The cash flow expected to be collected in excess of the carrying value of the acquired loans is accreted into interest income over the remaining life of the loans (referred to as accretable yield).
+The Company determined the excess of the loan pool's scheduled contractual principal and contractual interest payments over all cash flows expected as of the date of the Palm Harbor transaction as an amount that includes interest that cannot be accreted into interest income (the non-accretable difference).
+The cash flow expected to be collected in excess of the loans (referred to as accretable yield).
 Interest income on consumer loans receivable is recognized as net revenue.

-April 2, 2016 M farch 28, 2015
+1 April 1, 2017 April 2, 2016

-(in tho usands)
+(in thousands)

-Consumer loans receivable held for investment - contractual amount \$ 166,793 \$ 192,523
+Consumer loans receivable held for investment - contractual amount \$ 142,391 \$ 166,793

 Purchase discount:

-Accretable (69,053) (73,202)
+Accretable (56,686) (69,053)

-Non-accretable difference (28,536) (41,305)
+Non-accretable difference (25,032) (28,536)

-Less consumer loans receivable reclassified as other assets (253) (346)
+Less consumer loans receivable reclassified as other assets (160) (253)

-Total acquired consumer loans receivable held for investment, net \$ 68,951 \$ 77,670
+Total acquired consumer loans receivable held for investment, net \$ 60,513 \$ 68,951